7 Best Homeowners Insurance Companies in Illinois of 2025

 What Will Illinois Homeowners Insurance Not Cover?

-The most popular homeowners insurance forms cover all risks, which is also called open perils.
+The most popular homeowners insurance forms cover all risks, also called open perils.
 However, even in an all-risk policy, certain losses are not covered.

 Homeowners policies will not cover items such as jewelry, fine arts, or collectibles unless specific coverage has been added by endorsement.